aristanetworks/avd/adr/template.md

 ## Context and Problem Statement

 Describe the architecturally significant problem or question.
 For a retrospective ADR, distinguish observable repository evidence from rationale reconstructed during the current review.
+When readers could reasonably confuse this decision with an adjacent one, add a short boundary sentence here instead of a separate scope or non-goals section.

 ## Decision Drivers